WarwickTechCrew/tc-website-wiki/wiki/07-case-studies/04-nulscc-2025/index.md

 </div>

 ## Lighting

 Lighting needed to be exciting enough to add value to the competition, whilst making sure nothing was in athletes way or distracting them.
 Health and safety was a large concern when rigging/planning lights.

+Lighting needed to be exciting enough to add value to the competition, whilst making sure nothing was in athletes way or distracting them.
+Health and safety was a large concern when rigging/planning lights.